urbanityllc/axthe/docs/setup.md

 - http://github.com/axthe/axthe/discussions

 ## Setup
-If you already have node.js setup, greater than version 14, and have Caddy http server running in the cloud, you are good to go, you can skip to guide.
+If you already have node.js setup, greater than version 14.17.0 (npm greater than 7.18.0), with Caddy http server running in the cloud and a Cloud based IDE, you are good to go, you can skip to guide.

 ### Pre-requestites
 - A DNS name, I recommend http://easydns.com (and I recommend against GoDaddy)
 - A $5-$10 / month ubuntu based OS server in the cloud.
-You can pick anything similar to http://primcast.com, http://vultr.com, http://hetzner.com, http://soyoustart.com, Digital Ocean, Linode, etc. Likely that anything in the cloud will work
+You can pick anything similar to http://primcast.com, http://vultr.com, http://hetzner.com, http://soyoustart.com, Digital Ocean, Linode, etc. Likely that anything Ubuntu in the cloud will work.

 ## Recipe
-After you create a linux in the cloud, run the setup script (from this github/docs) to install Caddy, node, etc.
+After you create an Ubuntu machine in the cloud, run the setup script: http://github.com/AXthe/AXthe/blob/main/setup.sh

-You should edit in the cloud, sign up for a cloud based IDE/editor,  I recommend http://codeanywhere.com/editor!
+You should edit in the cloud, sign up for a free VS Code cloud based IDE/editor,  I recommend http://codeanywhere.com/editor.
+For SSR mostly use the Cloud IDE, and for Jamstack/CORS you can use local VS Code, but don't need to.

-You can cust paste the script above: http://github.com/axthe/axthe/blob/main/docs/setup.sh
+You can cust paste the script above: http://github.com/axthe/axthe/blob/main/setup.sh

-(or you can wget -O - https://raw.githubusercontent.com/axthe/axthe/main/docs/setup.sh | bash )
+(or you can try #wget -O - https://raw.githubusercontent.com/axthe/axthe/main/setup.sh | bash )

 Then create Caddyfile similar to this: http://github.com/axthe/axthe/blob/main/Caddyfile